huynguy-db/arcion-docs/content/docs/source-setup/Db2/Db2_MQ_KAFKA.md

       interval-ms: 10000
   ```

-  In the sample above, notice the following details:
+  In preceeding sample, notice the following details:

-  - The parameter `commit-time` specifies the timestamp in UTC under `start-position`.
-To get a timestamp in UTC, you can execute the following query:

-    ```SQL
-    SELECT CURRENT TIMESTAMP - CURRENT TIMEZONE AS UTC_TIMESTAMP FROM SYSIBM.SYSDUMMY1
-    ```
+  - The `start-position` parameter specifi[es the starting log position for realtime replication.
+For more information, see [Db2 with MQ in Extractor Reference]({{< ref "docs/references/extractor-reference#db2-with-mq" >}}).
   - If you've set `message-format` to `DELIMITED`, set `replicate-empty-string-as-null` to `true`.
     {{< /tab >}}
     {{< tab "Db2 Kafka" >}}